isomerpages/mindef-ndp2022/pages/faq.md

 #### Are there design variations for NDP22’s Logo?

-A: For design variations on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide for more details.
+For design variations on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide for more details.

 #### What are some acceptable and unacceptable usage of NDP22 Logo?

-A: For the usage on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide for more details.
+For the usage on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide for more details.

 #### I am an authorized and approved NDP22 partner, can I use the NDP22 Logo for co-branding?

-A: Yes, you may use the NDP22 Logo as partners of NDP22.
+Yes, you may use the NDP22 Logo as partners of NDP22.
 For the co-branding usage guidelines on NDP22’s Logo, you may access it at www.ndp.gov.sg/brandguide for more details.

 #### Are there sample applications and grid layouts of NDP22 Logos for partner stamps and grid layout?

-A: Yes, you may refer to www.ndp.gov.sg/brandguide for the sample applications and grid layouts.
+Yes, you may refer to www.ndp.gov.sg/brandguide for the sample applications and grid layouts.

 ## Brand Guidelines

 #### Where can I access the NDP22 Brand Guidelines?

-A: You may access the NDP22 Brand Guidelines at www.ndp.gov.sg/brandguide.
+You may access the NDP22 Brand Guidelines at www.ndp.gov.sg/brandguide.

 #### Where can I access the NDP22 Social Media Icons?

-A: You may access it via the NDP22 Brand Guidelines at www.ndp.gov.sg/brandguide.
+You may access it via the NDP22 Brand Guidelines at www.ndp.gov.sg/brandguide.

 #### Can I use NDPEEPS Mascot (August) for non-commercial uses?

-A: You may access the NDPEEPS Mascot Style Guide (August) via the NDP22 Brand Guidelines at www.ndp.gov.sg/brandguide.
+You may access the NDPEEPS Mascot Style Guide (August) via the NDP22 Brand Guidelines at www.ndp.gov.sg/brandguide.
 In there, you can find approved descriptors, poses, references in different angles for August the Mascot.

 #### Can I provide feedback/inquiries for August?

-A: You can contact us via email at Ndpeeps@defence.gov.sg.
+You can contact us via email at Ndpeeps@defence.gov.sg.
 Please also send us any pictures of mockups of your product that may feature August!
 For files bigger than 20mb, please send it through a google link.

 #### I am facing difficulties with incorporating August Mascot and/or NDP 22 Logo in my product.
 What should I do?

-A: You can contact us via email at Ndpeeps@defence.gov.sg for assistance on incorporating the NDP 22 branding on your product.
+You can contact us via email at Ndpeeps@defence.gov.sg for assistance on incorporating the NDP 22 branding on your product.

 #### Can I make changes to the NDP 22 Logo to suit my purpose?

-A: You can refer to the NDP 22 Brand Guidelines on the Dos and Don’t's when performing image manipulation on the NDP 22 Logo.
+You can refer to the NDP 22 Brand Guidelines on the Dos and Don’t's when performing image manipulation on the NDP 22 Logo.

 #### What are the fonts used for NDP 22 Branding?